top of page

 South Stoke, near Arundel - A South Downs Farm

 In May 2024 Zimmer Stewart Gallery presented Art and Agriculture – South Stoke Idyll, in conjunction with Ryan Haydon, farmer at South Stoke, near Arundel.
+This year in June we present 'Productive Land'.

 Installation view of Art and Agriculture: South Stoke Idyll in May 2024